elliemcavoy/my-indian-recipebook/README.md

 <img src="static/images/responsive.JPG">
 <p>My Indian Recipebook is a web based application that can be used to share recipes for Indian cuisine.
 Users are able to add their own recipes, edit & delete them, read other user's recipes and add recipes to their favourites.</p>
 <h3>Log In Credentials for Testing</h3>
+<p>Please use the below log in details when testing the 'admin' user functionality.</p>
 <h4>Admin User<h4>
 <p>Username: admin<br>
 Password: h3ll0123</p>